 AWS Systems Manager

-AWS Systems Manager gives you visibility and control of your infrastructure on AWS.
-Systems Manager provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.
-With Systems Manager, you can group resources, like Amazon EC2 instances, Amazon EKS clusters, Amazon S3 buckets, or Amazon RDS instances, by application, view operational data for monitoring and troubleshooting, implement pre-approved change work flows, and audit operational changes for your groups of resources.
-Systems Manager simplifies resource and application management, shortens the time to detect and resolve operational problems, and makes it easy to operate and manage your infrastructure securely at scale.
+AWS Systems Manager is the operations hub for AWS.
+Systems Manager provides a unified user interface so you can track and resolve operational issues across your AWS applications and resources from a central place.
+With Systems Manager, you can automate operational tasks for Amazon EC2 instances or Amazon RDS instances.
+You can also group resources by application, view operational data for monitoring and troubleshooting, implement pre-approved change work flows, and audit operational changes for your groups of resources.
+Systems Manager simplifies resource and application management, shortens the time to detect and resolve operational problems, and makes it easier to operate and manage your infrastructure at scale.

 AWS Systems Manager helps you quickly view operational data for groups of resources, so you can quickly identify any issues that might impact applications that use those resources.
 You can group your resources by applications, application layers, production versus development environments, or anything else you choose.
 Systems Manager presents the operational data for your resource groups in a single, easy-to-read dashboard so you don't have to navigate to other AWS consoles.
 For example, if you have an application that uses Amazon EC2, Amazon EKS, Amazon S3, and Amazon RDS, you can use Systems Manager to create a resource group for the application and easily see the software installed on your Amazon EC2 instances, any changes in your Amazon S3 objects, or database instances that have stopped.